Texas Business Lawyers for Non-Compete Violations

 Additional Considerations for Physicians

 Because physician non-compete agreements can impact doctor-patient relationships, Texas law has special requirements above and beyond the elements of an executive non-compete agreement.

 Specifically, physician non-competes must allow doctors:

-- Access to relevant medical records
+- Reasonable access, upon patient consent, to relevant medical records

 - To provide for patients who need acute care even after the contract or employment has been terminated

 Request a Consultation to Learn More

 At Hendershot Cowart P.C., business law and contractual matters are a cornerstone of our practice.
 This expertise translates to an efficient and comprehensive resolution to your non-compete agreement dispute.
 Our award-winning business lawyers are ready to work with you.

 To speak with a member of our team about your needs, contact us for an initial consultation.